 Chinese e-learning company Youdao files for U.S. IPO

-Sept 30 (Reuters) - Chinese e-learning company Youdao Inc filed for an initial public offering with the U.S. Securities and Exchange Commission on Monday.
+Sept 30 (Reuters) - Youdao Inc, an e-learning unit of Chinese internet technology company NetEase Inc NTES.O, filed for an initial public offering with the U.S. Securities and Exchange Commission on Monday.

 The company, which intends to list under the symbol "DAO" on the New York Stock Exchange, set a placeholder amount of $300 million to indicate the size of the IPO, a filing with the regulator showed. https://bit.ly/2nWADVt

-The size of the IPO stated in preliminary filings is used to calculate registration fees.
-The final IPO size could be different.

-Youdao was founded in 2006 as part of NetEase Inc NTES.O, which owns a controlling stake in the company.
+Founded in 2006, Youdao provides online dictionaries, online classrooms and language courses, with 100 million monthly average users in China in the first half of 2019.

-Earlier in the day, White House trade adviser Peter Navarro rebuffed reports that the Trump administration was considering delisting Chinese firms from U.S. stock exchanges.
+Earlier in the day, White House trade adviser Peter Navarro rebuffed reports that the Trump administration was considering delisting Chinese firms from U.S. stock exchanges, boosting shares of U.S.-listed Chinese firms.

 (Reporting by Neha Malara in Bengaluru; Editing by Anil D'Silva)